My name is Shalini. I am a self taught metalsmith and I make Copper things.

 I like forging copper using various hammers to shape, raise and texture metal.
 I make bowls, trays and sculptures using these techniques.

-I am also learning more about enamelling using a kiln.
-I am mostly making jewellery but also working on wall art, decorative items and gift-ware like key rings and bag charms.
+I also enjoy enamelling copper using a kiln.
+I mostly make jewellery but I am also working on wall art, decorative items and gift-ware like key rings and bag charms.

 I am happy to accept commissions and work with my customers to create things they want.
 It could be wedding decoration, jewellery and favours or just little gifts for any occasion.